hollanbo/jqueryplugins/README.md

 Multitext is a jQuery plugin which replaces multi-line textarea or text fields by automatically appending new inputs when the previous has been filled or when enter is pressed, depending on your design.

 ### Usage
-1. Add the multitext="enter|input" attribute to your text inputs and place them in the desired container.
+1. Add the multitext="enter|input|both" attribute to your text inputs and place them in the desired container.
 Make sure to define the name of your input as an array, so the server receives all lines and not just the last one.

 ```html